COP29: Renewables boom, but countries cling to fossil fuels – DW – 11/20/2024

 COP29: Renewables boom, but countries cling to fossil fuelsNovember 20, 2024

 "The world is at a turning point.
-Peak of global emissions is closely in sight," said Niklas Höhne of German climate policy think tank NewClimate Institute and report co-author.
-But states need to act quickly to drastically cut emissions and "prevent further dangerous consequences of climate change."
+Peak of global emissions is closely in sight," said Niklas Höhne of German climate policy think tank NewClimate Institute, and a co-author of the report.
+But states need to act quickly to drastically cut emissions and "prevent further dangerous consequences of climate change," he added.

 The CCPI, published annually, evaluated the 63 countries plus the European Union that are responsible for 90% of global greenhouse gas emissions.